Profico at Web Summit 2021: Top 5 Tech Trends

 A browser extension that provides you with an assessment of the trustworthiness and with context on the news you consume online, as you scroll through your feed – whether that’s on social media, newsfeed, or any type of online environment.

 Seamlessly integrate your knowledge platforms and access them through one intelligent bot window.
-AI automatically process documents, wikis, webpages and other types of data.
+AI automatically processes documents, wikis, webpages and other types of data.
 Upon talking to the bot, Botwise leverages natural language processing and searches for answers from one place immediately

 From analyzing the content and providing translations all the way to generating text using AI that gets proofed and checked by human proofreaders, creating a perfect human-machine synergy.
 Used by Yahoo and Microsoft to generate content.